littleskunk/storj-contracts/README.md

     populus compile

 Create an issuer Ethereum account on Parity.
+This is later referred as *issuer account*.
 Move some gas ETH there.
 You can do using geth console:

     geth attach http://120.0.0.1:8547